petervanwesep/2nd-semester-introduction-to-computer-science-principles/readings.md

 ### Inheritance
 The language feature most often associated with object-oriented programming is inheritance.
 Inheritance is the ability to define a new class that is a modified version of an existing class.

-It is called “inheritance” because the new class inherits the methods of the existing class.
+It is called "inheritance" because the new class inherits the methods of the existing class.
 Extending this metaphor, the existing class is called the parent and the new class is called the child.

-As an example, let’s say we want a class to represent a “hand,” that is, the set of cards held by one player.
+As an example, let’s say we want a class to represent a "hand," that is, the set of cards held by one player.
 A hand is similar to a deck: both are made up of a set of cards, and both require operations like adding and removing cards.

 A hand is also different from a deck; there are operations we want for hands that don’t make sense for a deck.
 For example, in poker we might compare two hands to see which one wins.
 In bridge, we might compute a score for a hand in order to make a bid.